zhz-yan/opemax_vitraj/README.md

 ```
 ## Results

-The trained model state dict and results will be saved under 'checkpoints/dataset-name/unknown_class/'
+The trained model state dict and results will be saved under 'checkpoints/dataset-name/unknown_class/'.
+We have uploaded some results for review.

 To check the results, please see 'check_results.py'.